So you’re wondering how to get started on the Keto Diet but you don’t know where to start?

 After you clean out your cupboards and throw out all your sweets, bread, crackers, cookies, cakes, rice, noodles, pasta, potatoes, chips, corn, and flour you’ll have to go buy some real food.
+You’ll need to get rid of those high carb foods to prevent temptations.

 Most of this stuff you can get at your local mom and pop grocery store, but some of it needs to be located at specialty food stores like Whole Foods, Natural Grocers, Sprouts, Trader Joe’s or another organic/health food store.